 Bluefin Bay on Lake Superior is an excellent place for a family vacation, with its fun activities, kid-friendly vibe, and location on the shore of the world’s largest freshwater lake, Lake Superior.
 A vacation here can be easily combined with other destinations in the Northwoods of Minnesota for an even more fulfilling trip.

 Bluefin Bay is right in the middle of incredible outdoor recreation opportunities year-round—whether you want to explore or relax on the beach.
 The resort’s amenities include an indoor/outdoor pool, hot tubs, and saunas; volleyball courts; basketball courts; horseshoe pits; a sand volleyball court; and an arcade room.
 Other family attractions nearby include fishing charters, hiking and biking trails, and several cute towns on the North Shore.

 From here, you can even take a day trip to Grand Marais to experience the best of the resort and another amazing place on our list of family vacation ideas.

 12. The Boundary Waters Canoe Area Wilderness

 That’s right: the Boundary Waters Canoe Area Wilderness.
-It’s one of the most popular destinations in Minnesota, and for good reason.
-The area has everything you’d expect from a family camping trip, plus so much more.
+It’s one of the most popular destinations in Minnesota, and for a good reason.
+The area has everything you’d expect from a family camping trip and much more.